joshday/OnlineStats.jl/README.md

 ### Updating a Series
 There are multiple ways to update the OnlineStats in a Series
 - Single observation
+  - Note: A single observation is a vector for OnlineStats such as `CovMatrix`
 ```julia
 s = Series(Mean())
 fit!(s, randn())